Command Line Tools¶

 JSON schemas for Sen packages from HLA FOMs¶

-process HLA FOM files
+Process HLA FOM files

-Usage: sen gen json package fom [OPTIONS]
+Usage: sen generate json package fom [OPTIONS]

 Options: